-44. The audit committee should be informed of any fundamental changes or corporate transactions the company is planning, so the committee can analyze the operation and report to the board beforehand on its economic conditions and accounting impact and, when applicable, the exchange ratio proposed.

-- 45. Risk control and management policy should identify at least: - a) The different types of financial and non-financial risk the company is exposed to (including operational, technological, financial, legal, social, environmental, political and reputational risks), with the inclusion under financial or economical risks of contingent liabilities and other off-balance sheet risks. - b) The determination of the risk level the company sees as acceptable. - c) The measures in place to mitigate the impact of identified risk events should they occur. - d) The internal control and reporting systems to be used to control and manage the above risks, including contingent liabilities and off-balance sheet risks.

-46. Companies should establish a risk control and management function in the charge of one of the company's internal department or units and under the direct supervision of the audit committee or some other dedicated board committee.
-This function should be expressly charged with the following responsibilities:

-- a) Ensure that risk control and management systems are functioning correctly and, specifically, that major risks the company is exposed to are correctly identified, managed and quantified. - b) Participate actively in the preparation of risk strategies and in key decisions about their management. - c) Ensure that risk control and management systems are mitigating risks effectively in the frame of the policy drawn up by the board of directors.

-47. Appointees to the Appointment and Remuneration Committee - or of the nomination committee and remuneration committee, if separately constituted - should have the right balance of knowledge, skills and experience for the functions they are called on to discharge.
+44. The audit committee should be informed of any fundamental changes or corporate transactions the company is planning, so the committee can analyse the operation and report to the board beforehand on its economic conditions and accounting impact and, when applicable, the exchange ratio proposed.
+Complied with 45.
+Ris k control and management policy should identify at least: a) The different types of financial and non-financial risk the company is exposed to (including operational, technological, financial, legal, social, environmental, political and reputational risks), with the inclusion under financial or economical risks of contingent liabilities and other off-balance sheet risks. b) The determination of the risk level the company sees as acceptable. c) The measures in place to mitigate the impact of identified risk events should they occur. d) The internal control and reporting systems to be used to control and manage the above risks, including contingent liabilities and off-balance sheet risks.
+Complied with 46. one the mpanies should establish a risk control and management function in the charge of e of the company's internal department or units and under the direct supervision of audit committee or some other dedicated board committee.
+This function should be pressly charged with the following responsibilities: a) Ensure that risk control and management systems are functioning correctly and, specifically, that major risks the company is exposed to are correctly identified, managed and quantified. b) Participate actively in the preparation of risk strategies and in key decisions about their management. c) Ensure that risk control and management systems are mitigating risks effectively in the frame of the policy drawn up by the board of directors.
+Complied with 47. con bala pointees to the Appointments and Remuneration Committee - or of the nomination nmittee and remuneration committee, if separately constituted - should have the right ance of knowledge, skills and experience for the functions they are called on to charge.
 The majority of their members should be independent directors.

-48. Large cap companies should operate separately constituted Appointment and Remuneration Committees.

-Explain

-To date, the Company does not consider it necessary to have two separate committees.
-One committee is able to assume both tasks and ensure the proper performance of its functions.
+Complied with 48. ge cap companies should operate separately constituted Appointments and muneration Committees.
+Explain of today, the Company does not consider it is necessary to have two separate committees. e committee is able to assume both tasks and ensure the proper performance of its functions.

-49. The nomination committee should consult with the company's chairman and chief executive, especially on matters relating to executive directors.
+49. The nomination committee should consult with the company's chairperson and chief executive, especially on matters relating to executive directors.